 If there has been an injury, call emergency services for help.
 Do not leave the scene of a crash until all matters have been taken care of.
 Move the vehicle only if its position puts you in danger, or you are instructed to move it by a police officer.

 Give only the necessary information to police and other parties involved in the crash.

-For emergency towing see Roadside Assistance Program (U.S. and Canada) on page 13-7 or Roadside Assistance Program (Mexico) on page 13-9.
+For emergency towing see Roadside Assistance Program on page 13-5.

 Gather the following information: